sjfakharian/Data-Insight-Tools/Leveraging_Analytics_for_Competitive_Advantage.md

 - 18% increase in average revenue per user across all segments
 - 42% improvement in return on marketing investment

-These outcomes demonstrate how advanced analytics can transform marketing effectiveness, supporting Davenport's assertion that analytics competitors gain "a comprehensive understanding of their customers"[^1] and know "what triggers will make people buy more"[^1].
+These outcomes demonstrate how advanced analytics can transform marketing effectiveness, supporting Davenport's assertion that analytics competitors gain "a comprehensive understanding of their customers" and know "what triggers will make people buy more".

 ## Python Code Implementation: Customer Segmentation Using K-Means